Haddington East Lothian Scotland

 Amisfield House Remains

-Charteris family bought a property called Newmills near Haddington in 1713, and renamed it Amisfield.
+Francis Charteris bought a property called Newmills near Haddington circa 1715, and renamed it Amisfield after the family estate near Dumfries.
 On the land they built Amisfield House in 1755, a classic mansion house with a walled garden, a summer house known as the Banqueting House and stables.
-All that remains are ruins of the the summerhouse and stables.
+All that remains are ruins of the the summerhouse, Gothic Garden House, cascade pump house and stables.
 The gates with Lodges built circa 1720. and the walled garden circa 1786 are still in tact.
 However, the main house was demolished in 1928.
 The grounds have been used as Haddington Golf Course since 1865.

 Amisfield House East Gate and lodges